rancher/rancher/docs/configuration/host-registration/index.md

 ## Host Registration
 ---
 Before launching any hosts, you will be asked to complete the host registration.
 This registration sets up how your Rancher environment is going to connect with your hosts.
+If you have already set up [access control]({{site.baseurl}}/docs/configuration/access-control), you will not be prompted to set host registration as Rancher assumes that your URL will be accessible.

 ![Host Registration on Rancher 1]({{site.baseurl}}/img/rancher_hosts_registration_1.png)